LennartHennigs/SimpleFSM/README.md

 * You first need to define a set of states for your state machine
 * Then, define transitions (regular or timed) for these state
 * Pass the transitions to your state machine
-* Define an inital state
+* Define an initial state
 * ...and add the `run()` function in your loop
 * See [SimpleTransitions.ino](https://github.com/LennartHennigs/SimpleFSM/blob/master/examples/MixedTransitions/MixedTransitions.ino) for a basic example